funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

 **Important:** we assume that you are using the `cmd.exe` command prompt and that you know how to add an executable to the PATH environment variable.

-Make sure you have at least Vim 7.4.1578 with Python 2 or Python 3 support.
+Make sure you have at least Vim 7.4.1578 with Python 3 support.
 You can check the version and which Python is supported by typing `:version` inside Vim.
-Look at the features included: `+python/dyn` for Python 2 and `+python3/dyn` for Python 3.
-Take note of the Vim architecture, i.e. 32 or 64-bit.
+Look at the features included: `+python3/dyn` for Python 3.
+Take note of the Vim architecture, i.e. 32 or
+64-bit.
 It will be important when choosing the Python installer.
 We recommend using a 64-bit client.
-[Daily updated installers of 32-bit and 64-bit Vim with Python 2 and Python 3 support][vim-win-download] are available.
+[Daily updated installers of 32-bit and 64-bit Vim with Python 3 support][vim-win-download] are available.

+**NOTE**: For all features, such as signature help, use Vim 8.1.1875 or later.

 Add the line: